apizzuto/v2_alert_stacking_FRA/examples/cluster_jobs/README.md

 ### `luminosity_constraints`
 Scripts to run trials for using FIRESONG to simulate populations of neutrinos sources and compare to the performance of this analysis

+Running any of the scripts as is, when on one of the submit nodes, will submit the relevant jobs to the cluster.